 The Joomits are already on the field.
 My HUD indicates that the rest of my team have dropped, so I lead them over to our side of the field.
 Bucky and Jager organize them for action while I study the other team’s armor.
 My implants allow me to zoom in close to see their markings and configurations.
 Still the old Solarum suits.
 Lots of patchwork on the armor.
 Old suits meant not much money flowing.
 The Joomits had hit hard times.
 Wars do that to everybody except the gun runners.

 I notice they’ve written something on their suits.
 Names.
-Different names on different suits, Every Joomit has at least five painted on their breastplates, along with the word Babykillers.
+Different names on different suits, Every Joomit has at least five painted on their breastplates, along with the word ‘Babykillers’.
 An invisible hand grips my stomach.
 I do a Net search on a name at random and grab the first headline.
-“Billy Joomit, age 6, died today alongside his parents when the Black Goose was hijacked in the Hades Cluster…”
+“Billy Joomit, age six, died today alongside his parents when the Black Goose was hijacked in the Hades Cluster…”

 Oh, fuck.
 Oh, FUCK.
 I flip on the ASC, team only.
 The kiddies are already talking.
 They’d seen the suits, too.